nadiasiddiqah/MacroHero-App/README.md

 - Used Edamame Recipes API to generate automatic meal plans that fit user's personalized nutrition plan
 ## Tech Stack

-UIKit, Programmatic UI, RESTFul API, Alamofire, CocoaPods, Figma, MVVM
+UIKit, Programmatic UI, RESTful API, Alamofire, CocoaPods, Figma, MVVM

 ## Feedback

-If you have any feedback, please reach out to us at nadiasiddiqah@gmail.com
+If you have any feedback, please reach out to me at nadiasiddiqah@gmail.com